 – In the Data Grid, you can set the Routes, add Tasks and Appointments for more than one data point by multiple selections.

 – Now, you can add the data to Route from the Tooltip by clicking on Direction -> Add to Origin or Add to Destination as per your schedule and from the data grid by clicking on ‘Route’ icon.

 – The Direction option will open with added Route.

-In this way, you can search nearby data for selected entities based on the current location using Proximity Search in Quick Maps.
+In this way, you can search nearby data for selected entities based on the current location using Proximity Search in Mappyfield.
 You can perform certain actions like Creating Appointment / Task for the data and add to Route in your schedule.
 Proximity Search enables you to carry out result-oriented work in a particular area and region.

 All product and company names are trademarks™, registered® or copyright© trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.